 This Paleo Granola Dust is simple to make, very portable and is fantastic on everything from smoothie bowls to yogurt.
 It works for a healthy breakfast or snack, and you’ll find tips for how to make this with seasonal fruits as well.

 This granola dust is a bit of a departure from the original Jamie Oliver version because there’s no oats in sight.
 He originally developed his recipe as a super food replacement for sugar laden cereals.
 I don’t know if you’ve been caught up in the granola dust craze yet.
 But there’s a lot of reasons this is a fantastic idea, and you should make some immediately!

 I used coconut flakes, nuts, seeds, and dried fruit in my version making it completely grain free.
 And since I used different ingredients, I’ll just say that my recipe is more of a ‘granola dust method’ than actual dust.
-You see when you use nuts and coconut the end product comes out much moister – sort of like a crumbling energy bar if you will.
+You see when you use nuts and coconut the end product comes out much moister.
+Sort of like a crumbling energy bar if you will.

-It’s fantastic with yogurt to add a bit of protein to the mix or with almond milk, and of course topped off with seasonal fruit.
-The original recipe adds cocoa powder in for flavor, but I was more of a Cinnamon Life cereal girl myself back in the day, so I added Vietnamese cinnamon instead.
+It’s fantastic with yogurt to add a bit of protein to the mix.
+Or with almond milk, and of course topped off with seasonal fruit.
+The original recipe adds cocoa powder in for flavor.
+But I was more of a Cinnamon Life cereal girl myself back in the day, so I added Vietnamese cinnamon instead.

 But granola dust is year round, and the fruit topping of choice is all about what’s in season!
 Even though we’re a little ways from berry season yet, it was fun to get some for this recipe.
 Maybe it’s just enough summer to keep me going through these last weeks of winter.

 You can use whatever mixture of coconut, nuts, and seeds that works with your diet.